Hydroelectricity in Canada: New projects

-The proposed Gull Island facility would consist of a generation station with a capacity of 2,250 MW after 2023.
+The proposed Gull Island facility would consist of a generation station with a capacity of 2,250 MW after 2035.

 The Romaine River project in Quebec started construction in 2009 and will have a capacity of 1550 MW by 2023.

-The Site C dam on the Peace River in British Columbia will have a capacity of 1100 MW in 2025.
+The Site C dam on the Peace River in British Columbia began operation in 2025, with an estimated generated capacity of 1100 MW.